 Traditionally, people write British laws on vellum, which is animal skin.
 Now the House of Lords is split on whether to stick to this tradition or to seek a cheaper option.

-“Laws ought to have a permanency to them.
-They’re important, they’re powerful, they’re how we have to live our lives, and therefore they ought to be recorded in such a way that will last for as long as possible.”
+A conservative MP said that they laws ought to have a permanency to them, as they are important and powerful, and therefore they ought to be recorded in such a way that they will last for as long as possible.

 How to improve your English with News in Levels:

 - Go to your level.
 Go to Level 1 if you know 1-1000 words.
 Go to Level 2 if you know 1000-2000 words.
 Go to Level 3 if you know 2000-3000 words.

 - Read two news articles every day.